exponentially/extreme_system/README.md

 ## Aggregates

-Aggregates are loaded into memory on demand, meaning that once command is dispatched to aggregate.
+Aggregates are loaded into memory on demand, meaning once the command is dispatched to aggregate.

 1. First, aggregates are created by using `Extreme.System.GenAggregate`.
 Here is an example of an aggregate: